 If it’s realistic, try to create a savings plan for a family vacation or another memorable event.
 It’s a great motivation to save when you have something to look forward to, even if that something will occur sometime down the road.
 This is another great reason to open a dedicated savings account and set up an automatic transfer of funds to get you closer to your destination.
 And don’t minimize how effective dropping your loose change into a change jar can be.

 Regardless of your financial situation, your Mid Oregon team is here to help you every step of the way—please stop by, call, or visit us online at midoregon.com.
-We also encourage you to stay tuned to future member newsletters, blogs, webinars and in-person seminars for more financial fitness topics.
+We also encourage you to stay tuned to future member newsletters, blogs, and workshops for more financial fitness topics.